 A few weeks ago I had a week that can only be described as H A R D. I was taken down by a sinus infection and I spent 5 days lying on the couch feeling utterly miserable.
 This physical virus started just a day or so after the emotional virus of homesickness had begun to settle into my bones.
-7 months we’ve been in Canada now & we’ve had some ups & we’ve had some downs.
+Seven months we’ve been living in Canada now & we’ve had some ups & we’ve had some downs.
 We’ve had some adventures & we’ve had some dilemmas.
-Obviously our Instagram pictures show the ups & the adventures but life isn’t an Instagram account.
+More often than not my Instagram pictures show the ups & the adventures but life isn’t an Instagram account.
 You know that, I know that, yet it’s so easy to buy into the filtered images of other people’s glossy looking lives.

-My life did not feel glossy & there was no rose tinted filter.
+Right then my life did not feel glossy & there was no filter that could make me feel better.
 I was homesick.
 For the people I love, for the friendships I miss, for the family I adore, for the Aberdeenshire hills that seem to have become a part of my DNA.

-As I’ve lain on my sick couch I’ve questioned the last 9 months inside out.
+Whilst lying on my sick couch I’ve questioned the last 9 months inside out.
 Why did we come?
 Why did we give up so much?
 Did we make a mistake?
 What was our decision making process?
-I reached out to friends to ask for their prayers & as always, every single time, God answered.
+I reached out to friends and family to ask for their prayers and slowly an answer began to form.

-Flicking off my 11th episode of Friday Night Lights I decided to review things from my sick couch.
-This move to Canada always felt right, I always trusted it was God’s plan, so what was the problem?
+Flicking off my 11th episode of Friday Night Lights, (my all time favourite programme!)
+I decided to review things from my sick couch.
+This move to Canada always felt right, I always trusted it was God’s plan.
+So what was the problem?
 Was I wrong to have trusted God?
 Was I wrong to believe this was His choice for us?
-Since we lived in Germany, as a couple, we’ve always said we wanted to live abroad again.
-Mutual decision.
-We’ve always said we wanted to do it before our eldest was at secondary school.
-Mutual decision.

 These are things we’ve always been on the same page about.
-As I wept down the phone to my husband, he reminded me of these mutual, same page decisions.
-It’s always been the desire of our joint heart.
+As I wept down the phone to my husband, he reminded me of this.
+Another adventure abroad has always been the desire of our joint heart.

 So I forced myself to look back to last December when we got the opportunity to move to Canada.
 It was such a simple, easy decision.
 We didn’t toss and turn about it, we didn’t bite our finger nails & argue.
-We decided in three days, rob moved two weeks later, me & the kids 12 weeks later.
+We decided in three days, Rob moved two weeks later, me and the kids twelve weeks later.

 We had P E A C E.